Insoft-UK/GROB/README.md

 The only image file format currently supported by this utility tool is the Bitmap (BMP) format, with 4-bit, 8-bit, 16-bit, or 32-bit color depth.

 > [!WARNING]
 > GROB_P with 1-bit BMP files, currently not working correctly.
-Updating on tge way to address the issue.
+Updating on the way to address the issue.